 Dragon Age: Origins debuted in 2009, Dragon Age II debuted in 2011 and Dragon Age: Inquisition debuted in 2014.
 The developers are making fans wait a little longer between each successive Dragon Age game, and the upcoming Dragon Age 4 is no exception.
-Five years (and counting) after Inquisition, fans are still waiting on a lot of concrete details about the next entry in BioWare's sprawling high fantasy saga.
+Six years (and counting) after Inquisition, fans are still waiting on a lot of concrete details about the next entry in BioWare's sprawling high fantasy saga.

 Still, we do know a few things about Dragon Age 4: a basic premise, a suspected villain and even a potential title.
 Information beyond that, however, is largely speculative and uncertain — owing, perhaps, to a tumultuous development history.
 Here's everything we know about Dragon Age 4 so far.

 Dragon Age 4 latest news (updated Jun.
 2)

 - Dragon Age: Dreadwolf will be the game's official title

 - BioWare has provided a substantial update about Dragon Age 4's development process on the company's official blog.

 There's no concrete information around a potential release date for Dragon Age: Dreadwolf.
 The previous three main games haven't followed a release cycle so this is very difficult to guess at.